 It’s one reason solar has expanded in the Reno market and other natural disaster-prone locations throughout America.
 Reno is just a microcosm of a greater emergency preparedness crisis plaguing America, which residential solar can cure.

-Examples of How Solar Could’ve Softened the Effects of Recent Disasters
+Example of How Solar Could’ve Softened the Effects of Natural Disasters

-Unfortunately, there are numerous recent examples to draw from.
+Unfortunately, there are numerous natural disaster examples to draw from.
 Fortunately, these examples point to solar as a clear, nationwide disaster mitigation strategy.

-Had the sun supplied residents with their fuel via rooftop solar and electric vehicles, a greater number of evacuations would’ve occurred, and many of the lives lost in the disaster may have been saved.
+Had the sun supplied residents with their fuel via rooftop solar and electric vehicles, a greater number of evacuations would’ve occurred, and many may not have lost their lives in the disaster.

 With a solar carport, rooftop solar, and an electrically-powered vehicle, the roof of one’s home becomes a gas station, accomplishing two useful objectives amid a natural disaster: